vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 If you need to get access to some user information in addition to the recurring payment agreement, you can use the profile flow.

-1. Send request `Draft Agreement - Profile flow`.
+1. Send request `Draft Agreement - Profile sharing flow`.

    Provide the `scope` object in the [`POST:/agreements`][draft-agreement-endpoint] call.
 This contains the information types that you want access to, separated by spaces (e.g., "name address email phoneNumber birthDate").